 In an assault or battery case there are important defenses that may apply, especially in cases where two people were involved in a mutually heated exchange.
-If you or someone you know is concerned about a criminal assault or battery charge, it's critical to contact a criminal defense lawyer as early as possible.
-There are criminal defense attorneys near you who can review your case for free.
+If you or someone you know is concerned about a criminal assault or battery charge, it's critical to contact a criminal defense lawyer as early as possible to better understand the charges and the possible penalties that come with a conviction.